What are Strong Customer Authentication (SCA) Requirements?

 - Something the customer has (e.g. phone or hardware token)

 - Something the customer is (e.g. fingerprint or face recognition)

 SCA guidelines are designed to require more data in order to authenticate identities and protect customers.
 When implemented well, they won’t automatically lead to greater friction.
 In fact, compliance can actually create a better experience for customers.

 These guidelines only apply to “customer-initiated” payments, whereas “merchant-initiated” payments, such as recurring direct debits, won’t require strong authentication.
 Additionally, merchants can apply for a variety of SCA exemptions.
 Transactions under €30 ($33.93 USD) are for the most part exempt, and if a payment service provider (PSP) has an aggregate fraud rate below a certain threshold, merchants using that PSP can apply for an exemption.

-Another issue merchants may face is with mobile transactions.
+Merchants also face issues mobile transactions.
 Mobile users are more likely to be bounced from the checkout process with the introduction of additional friction.
 What once might have been a quick impulse buy becomes a chore when a consumer is on their mobile device and asked to log into their bank account to finish the transaction.